 About the Partner

 The Arab American National Museum (AANM) is the first and only museum of its kind in the United States devoted to recording the Arab American experience.
 It serves as a touchstone that connects communities to Arab American culture and experiences.
-Since opening in 2005, AANM’s goal has been to document, preserve and present the history, culture and contributions of Arab Americans.
-Our exhibitions cover the Arab world and the history of Arab Americans from the first immigrants who arrived in the late 19th century to today.
-We offer safe spaces for open dialogue and community gatherings and provide educational opportunities for children and students of all ages to expand their knowledge and appreciation of Arab American history and culture.
-We work with established and emerging artists of all artistic mediums to uplift their work and share it with our regional and national audiences.
+Since opening in 2005, AANM’s goal has been to document, preserve and present the history, culture, and contributions of Arab Americans.
+Exhibitions cover the Arab world and the history of Arab Americans from the first immigrants who arrived in the late 19th century to today.
+It offers safe spaces for open dialogue and community gatherings and provide educational opportunities for children and students of all ages to expand their knowledge and appreciation of Arab American history and culture.
+They work with established and emerging artists of all artistic mediums to uplift their work and share it with our regional and national audiences.
 All of this is intended to build community through the arts by showcasing our nation’s cultural diversity in thoughtful and impacting ways.